Venafi/vmware-avi-connector/README.md

 }
 ```

-> **_Note_**: The request body must contain all fields for the properties which are marked as required.
+> **_Note_**: The request body must contain all fields for the properties marked as required.
 In the above example, the manifest.json domainSchema connection node properties definition for _port_ is an optional field with a default value.
-When omitted from a request any property with a default should be validated or set by the machine connector code.
+When omitted from a request, any property with a default should be validated or set by the machine connector code.

 > **_Note_**: The field values in the body should not be encrypted.
-When this sample machine connector is run a decryption middleware is added which decrypts the body, of a request, if the data encryption key pair is present.
-When running locally no key pair is expected.
-When running in a Venafi Satellite the encrypted body is decrypted by the middleware before being received by the handler function.
+When this sample machine connector is run, a decryption middleware is added, which decrypts the body of a request if the data encryption key pair is present.
+When running locally, no key pair is expected.
+When running in a Venafi Satellite, the encrypted body is decrypted by the middleware before being received by the handler function.

 You can run the cmd/vmware-avi-connector/main.go main function in the debugger and set a breakpoint in internal/app/vmware-avi/test_connection.go HandleTestConnection function.
 With the machine connector started you can send a POST operation to http://localhost:8080/v1/testconnection.
-The web server started by  machine connector.
+The web server is started by a machine connector.

-> **_Note_**: The content-type header should be present with a value of application/json.
+> **_Note_**: The content-type header should have a value of application/json.

 # Deployment

-When you have completed creating and testing your machine connector you can deploy it exclusively for your tenant in TLS Protect Cloud.
-No other tenants will have access to your connector.
+When you have completed creating and testing your machine connector, you can deploy it exclusively in your TLS Protect Cloud production environment.
+With a tenant-specific connector, tenants can develop their own personal connectors (that are inaccessible by other tenants).
+This gives you the confidence to ensure your connectors work properly in a production environment before you release them to your customers.
+For details, see the [Integrate connector into tenant environment](https://developer.venafi.com/tlsprotectcloud/docs/integrate-connector-into-tenant-environment) guide.

-To generate the final manifests for deploying to TLS Protect Cloud you can use ___make manifests___.
+To generate the final manifests for deployment to TLS Protect Cloud you can use ___make manifests___.
 The manifests target will use the ___build___ and ___image___ targets to build the executable and the image.

 To Create a machine connector for your tenant you can use the [Create a local plugin](https://developer.venafi.com/tlsprotectcloud/reference/post-v1-plugins) REST API.
 The body of the request should be the manifest.create.json.
-Once the new machine connector has been created it will be assigned a persistent unique id.
+Once the new machine connector has been created it will be assigned a persistent unique ID.

 To Update an existing machine connector for your tenant you can use the [Update a local plugin](https://developer.venafi.com/tlsprotectcloud/reference/patch-v1-plugins-id) REST API.
-The id in the path should be the id assigned when the machine connector was created.
+The ID in the path should be the ID assigned when the machine connector was created.

 Additionally, you can use the [Disable a local plugin](https://developer.venafi.com/tlsprotectcloud/reference/post-v1-plugins-id-exclusions) REST API to flag the machine connector as disabled.
 Disabling a machine connector prevents new machines from being created using the disabled machine connector.
-This can be useful to deploy you plugin, create one, or more, machine instances for testing and then disabling the machine connector to prevent additional machines from being creating during production testing.
-You can use the [Remove plugin disablement](https://developer.venafi.com/tlsprotectcloud/reference/delete-v1-plugins-id-exclusions) REST API to re-enable your machine connector for use to create new machines.
+This can be useful to deploy your plugin, create one, or more, machine instances for testing, and then disable the machine connector to prevent additional machines from being created during production testing.
+You can use the [Remove plugin disablement](https://developer.venafi.com/tlsprotectcloud/reference/delete-v1-plugins-id-exclusions) REST API to re-enable your machine connector to create new machines.

-Finally, you can use the [Delete a local plugin](https://developer.venafi.com/tlsprotectcloud/reference/delete-v1-plugins-id) REST API to remove the machine connector from you TLS Protect Cloud tenant.
+Finally, you can use the [Delete a local plugin](https://developer.venafi.com/tlsprotectcloud/reference/delete-v1-plugins-id) REST API to remove the machine connector from your TLS Protect Cloud tenant.
 This API can only be used once all machines associated with the machine connector have been deleted.